Helperbird/website/src/pages/help/account/how-to-update-my-credit-card.md

 youtubeId: vwT8SAJfU3E
 cardTitle: How to Update Your Credit Card Information
+featureDescription:
-featureDescription: Updating your credit card information for Helperbird subscriptions is straightforward.
+  Updating your credit card information for Helperbird subscriptions is straightforward.
 Follow these steps to ensure your payment details are current.
 tags: account
 url: help/how-to-update-my-credit-card/
 permalink: help/how-to-update-my-credit-card/
+headerTags:
+  [
-headerTags: [ { tag: "need-additional-help-?", title: "Need more help?" },{
-  tag: "update-credit-card-information",title: "Update Credit Card Information" } ]
+    { tag: 'need-additional-help-?', title: 'Need more help?' }, { tag: 'update-credit-card-information', title: 'Update Credit Card Information' }
+  ]
 ---

 Updating your credit card information for Helperbird subscriptions is straightforward.
 Follow these steps to ensure your payment details are current.

 ---